 Many modern smart home gadgets connect directly to Wi-Fi and don’t require a hub.
 Devices like smart plugs, lights, and cameras can often be set up using a simple mobile app in just a few minutes.

-Best Smart Home Setup for Beginners (Simple Plan)
+Best Smart Home Gadgets for Beginners Setup (Simple Plan)

 If you’re just getting started, here’s a simple way to build your first smart home setup without overcomplicating things: